krystianbeduch/tour-explorer/README.md

 ```

 ## Usage
-1. Run the `TourExplorer.exe` application located in the `bin/Release` folder.
+If you have properly configured the database, the `DBConfig.xml` configuration file, and compiled the application with the file, you can run the `TourExplorer.exe` app located in the `bin/Release` folder.
-2. Log in as an Administrator to manage tours and clients, or as a Client to sign up for a tour.

 ## Project Structure
 ### WelcomeForm
 The start screen of the application, here we choose the method of login:
-- as a guest
+- as a guest `Gość`
-- as a customer (registered user)
+- as a customer (registered user) `Klient`
-- as administrator (tour guide)
+- as administrator (tour guide) `Admin`

 ![WelcomeForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/WelcomeForm.png)

 ### LoginForm
 User login window, analogous window we will see when we log in as administrators.
+Login attempt is made by pressing the `Zaloguj się` button.
+Use the `Anuluj` button to exit the window.

 ![LoginForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/LoginForm.png)

 ### UserToursForm
-User window, here the customer can see the tours he is signed up for, he can write out from them by clicking on the appropriate button, go to the tour directory.
+User window, here the customer can see the tours he is signed up for, he can write out from them by clicking on the appropriate button `Wypisz się z wycieczki`, go to the tour directory by clicking on `Przeglądaj katalog wycieczek`.
-The client can also log out, this will delete the current session.
+The client can also log out by clicking on `Wyloguj się`, this will delete the current session.

 ![UserToursForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/UserToursForm.png)

 ### ToursCatalogForm
-Catalog of available tours, if you are logged in as a customer you can sign up for a tour by clicking on the appropriate button.
+Catalog of available tours, if you are logged in as a customer you can sign up for a tour by clicking on the appropriate button `Zapisz się na wycieczkę`.
+Use the `Wyjdź z katalogu wycieczek` button to exit the catalog.

 ![ToursCatalogForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/ToursCatalogForm.png)

 ### AdminForm
-Administrator window, here we choose whether we want to edit tours in the catalog or edit tours of specific customers.
-The administrator can also log out, this will delete the current session.
+- 1. button - editing the catalog of tours
+- 2. button - editing tours of specific customers
+- 3. button - logging out the administrator from the current session

 ![AdminForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/AdminForm.png)

 ### UserToursEditorForm
+- 1. button - editing customer tours
-Administrator chooses whether to edit customer tours, add a new tour for a customer, or delete tours for which the selected customer is enrolled.
+- 2. button - adding a new tour for the client
+- 3. button - deleting the tours to which the selected client is enrolled.

 ![UserToursEditorForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/UserToursEditorForm.png)

 ### EditUsersToursForm
 Window for editing customer tours, the admin can only change the content of the fields in the `Miejsce odbioru` column responsible for the pickup location.
 Changes are saved only after pressing the `Zapisz zmiany` button.
+Use the `Wyjdź z edytora` button to exit the editor.

 ![EditUsersToursForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/EditUsersToursForm.png)

 ### AddTourForUserForm
 Window to sign up a customer for a new tour.
 Tours and customers available from the select list.
+Click on `Dodaj` to sign up the customer for a tour.
+Use the `Anuluj` button to exit the window.

 ![AddTourForUserForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/AddTourForUserForm.png)

 ### DeleteTourFromUserForm
 Window to write out a customer from his tours.
 First, select the customer from the selection list, after selecting their tours appear.
+Click on `Usuń` to write out the customer for a tour.
+Use the `Anuluj` button to exit the window.

 ![DeleteTourFromUserForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/DeleteTourFromUserForm.png)

 ### ToursCatalogEditorForm
-Administrator chooses whether to edit existing tours in the catalog, add a new tour, delete an existing tour.
+- 1. button - editing existing tours in the catalog
+- 2. button - adding a new tour to the catalog
+- 3. button - deleting an existing tour from the catalog

 ![ToursCatalogEditorForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/ToursCatalogEditorForm.png)

 ### EditToursForm
 Window for editing existing tours in the catalog, the administrator can change the content of the fields in the column `Nazwa wycieczki` and `Cena` responsible for the tour name and price respectively.
 Changes are saved only after pressing the `Zapisz zmiany` button.
+Use the `Wyjdź z edytora` button to exit the editor.

 ![EditToursForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/EditToursForm.png)

 ### AddNewTourForm
 Window for adding a new tours to the catalog.
 Here we enter the name of the tours and its price as an integer.
+Click on `Dodaj` to add tour.
+Use the `Anuluj` button to exit the window.
 ![AddNewTourForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/AddNewTourForm.png)

 ### DeleteTourForm
 Window for removing tours from the catalog.
 We select the tours we want to delete from the selection list.
+Click on `Usuń` to delete tour.
+Use the `Anuluj` button to exit the window.

 ![DeleteTourForm](https://github.com/krystianbeduch/tour-explorer/blob/main/TourExplorer/Resources/FormsScreenShots/DeleteTourForm.png)